 • use logical reasoning to explain how some simple algorithms work and to detect and correct errors in algorithms and programs

 • understand computer networks including the internet; how they can provide multiple services, such as the world wide web; and the opportunities they offer for communication and collaboration

 • use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content

 • select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information

 • use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.

 We also use the correct 'Computational Language' where we can.
 Vocabulary like, 'algorithm' and 'debug' are commonplace in our lessons and the children use them with understanding.

-We have access to a class set of iPads, laptops and PC's, with each class having at least 1 hour of Computing a week.
+We all have access to a class set of iPads, laptops and PC's, with each class having at least 1 hour of Computing a week.
 The iPads may also be used for maths, literacy or research for topic work in class.